2025 FIFA Arab Cup: Tiebreakers

-The knockout stage includes all stages from the quarter-finals to the final match.
-The winner of each match will advance to the next stage and the loser will be eliminated.
-The losing teams of the semi-finals will play the match for third place.
-In the final match, the winner gets the Arab Cup.
-In all final cases, if the match ends in a tie, then extra time will be played.
-If the score is still equal after extra time, it will be decided by a penalty shoot-out.
+The knockout stage included all stages from the quarter-finals to the final match.
+The winner of each match advanced to the next stage and the loser was eliminated.
+The losing teams of the semi-finals played the match for third place.
+In the final match, the winner lifted the Arab Cup.
+In all final cases, if the match ended in a tie, then extra time was played.
+If the score was still level after extra time, it was decided by a penalty shoot-out.

 Schedule

 All times are local, AST (UTC+3).